Model Selection for Treatment Choice: Penalized Welfare Maximization: Penalized Welfare Maximization

-\end{theorem} This result forms the basis of all the results we present in Sections \ref{ss:PWMres} and \ref{ss:PWMpen}.
-It says that, at least from the perspective of \emph{pointwise} $\mathcal{G}$-regret, the PWM rule is able to balance the tradeoff between $E_{P^n}[C_n(k)]$ and the approximation error, at the cost of adding two additional terms that are $O(1/\sqrt{n})$.
-We comment on the nature of these terms in Remark \ref{rem:twoterms} below.
-Note that this result as stated does not \emph{quite} accomplish our initial goal of balancing the estimation and approximation error along our sieve sequence: it is possible to choose a $C_n(k)$ that satisfies Assumption \ref{ass:Cnk} for which $E_{P^n}[C_n(k)]$ is too large.
+\end{theorem} Theorem \ref{thm:regretbound} forms the basis of all the results we present in Sections \ref{ss:PWMres} and \ref{ss:PWMpen}.
+It says that, at least from the perspective of \emph{pointwise} (as opposed to maximum) $\mathcal{G}$-regret, the PWM rule is able to balance the tradeoff between $E_{P^n}[C_n(k)]$ and the approximation error, at the cost of adding two additional terms that are $O(1/\sqrt{n})$.
+The relative importance of these terms is hard to quantify at this level of generality, and we will attempt to shed some light on them, for specific penalties, in Section \ref{ss:PWMpen}.
+Note that this result does not \emph{quite} accomplish our initial goal of balancing the estimation and approximation error along our sieve: it is possible to choose a $C_n(k)$ that satisfies Assumption \ref{ass:Cnk} for which $E_{P^n}[C_n(k)]$ is too large a bound for the estimation error.
 For this reason, we also impose the requirement that any penalty we consider should have the following additional property:

 \begin{assumption} There exists a positive constant $C_1$ such that, for every $n$, $C_{n}(k)$ satisfies